gurunandan-bhat/60things/docs/newslaundry/db.md

  In the context of technology each aspect means:

-Bring Together
-: First and most importantly, we must provide a single UI to users - what, in jargon is an /extensible/, published Service API that both humans (sometimes) and applications (mostly) can use to query and discover relations.
+**Bring Together:** First and most importantly, we must provide a single UI to users - what, in jargon is an /extensible/, published Service API that both humans (sometimes) and applications (mostly) can use to query and discover relations.
 Second it requires us to do a complete sweep of all data sources some in plain sight, some hidden in users personal spreadsheets and lists.
 While this does automatically imply the need to store all data in a single location and technology stack (a database), doing so has profound positive implications for the second aspect of consolidating, which is;

-Make Firm
-: A "firm" Datastore is one that is organized to reflect a business' activity, and one that scales nicely with time and success.
+**Make Firm:**: A "firm" Datastore is one that is organized to reflect a business' activity, and one that scales nicely with time and success.
 Be sure that your data will grow exponentially - both in volume (more users, more content) and in variety (newer products, newer relationships between products and consumers, newer patterns of consumption, newer transactions etc.) A simple test of a good data store is one where every new innovation can be recorded simply as a new row in some table.
 An "in-firm" store is one where every new pattern requires designing a new table or adding a new column in an already overloaded table.
 A firm data store requires well defined access controls that can toggled quickly.
 A firm data store can be easily backed up, the back-up tested periodically and restored quickly after a disaster.
 All these aspets become hugely easier when we use a single technology stack for storing, accessing and managing the data store.

 ## How might one Consolidate